danog/MadelineProto/docs/TD_docs/constructors/callbackQueryAnswer.md

 ---
 title: callbackQueryAnswer
-description: Contains answer of the bot to the callback query
+description: Contains answer of a bot to a callback query
 ---
 ## Constructor: callbackQueryAnswer
 [Back to constructors index](index.md)

-Contains answer of the bot to the callback query
+Contains answer of a bot to a callback query

 ### Attributes: